FractionalTeams Logo Transparent

 • Channels – The channels through which you will reach your customers, for example, social media, events, communities, referrals, etc.

 • Partnerships – Relationships which are essential for you to be able to deliver your product or service.
-For example, outsourced development or fractional marketing teams.
+For example, outsourced development or fractional marketing teams

-• Competitive landscape – The advantages, and disadvantages, your product experiences in the face of direct and indirect competitors.
+• Competitive landscape – The advantages, and disadvantages, your product experiences in the face of direct and indirect competitors

 Some of these areas are usually covered in a Business Model Canvas, which is used to identify the business goals of your product.
 However, combining technical and business aspects of your product in one template will allow you to marry the best from two worlds.
 Connecting stakeholders and teams with different backgrounds and areas of expertise in a joint effort will produce a highly-effective and content-rich Product Canvas.